dennishenle/flutter-mcp-listener/flutter_webstream_listener/README.md

 ### Web & Desktop (macOS, Windows, Linux)
 ✅ **Works with default settings**

-The app uses `http://localhost:8000/stream` which works perfectly on:
+The app automatically uses the correct configuration for desktop platforms.
-- Chrome, Safari, Firefox (Flutter Web)
-- macOS app
-- Windows app
-- Linux app

 ### iOS Simulator
 ✅ **Works with default settings**